 Mix 1-1/2 tablespoons of oil with 1-1/2 tablespoons of warm water and 1 teaspoon baking powder.
 Whisk these ingredients until foamy (it won't foam as much as Ener-G's egg replacer).
 If you can't get to the specialty food store for egg replacer, this is a great option.
 After all, most people have baking powder, oil and water on hand.

-Mix 1 teaspoon unflavored gelatin with 1 tablespoon warm water.
+To replace one egg, mix 1 teaspoon unflavored gelatin with 1 tablespoon warm water.
 You'll find the unflavored gelatin, such as Knox, right next to the other flavored gelatin, like Jello.

 When I first wrote this guide, it was hard to find a mayonnaise substitute.
 Now, there are a couple of standouts that I see at my regular grocery store (no trip to the specialty store needed!)